conectado/taping-memory-blog/static/articles/3_how_to_create_a_blog_with_yew(wasm)_rocket_and_deploy_it_to_heroku(part_3).md

 Add `rocket = "^0.4"` to the dependencies.

-And rocket_contrib to serve static files easily:
+Also, we will use [rocket_contrib](https://api.rocket.rs/v0.4/rocket_contrib/) that is a crate with official sanctioned contributor functionality.
+We will use it to serve static files:

 ```rs
 [dependencies.rocket_contrib]